Tjeld-class patrol boat: Construction

 by Boat Services Ltd. A/S, Oslo, in close cooperation with Royal Norwegian Navy officers with World War II experience in fast patrol boats; the chief designer being naval architect Jan Herman Linge.

 The Norwegian Tjeld-class vessels were constructed at Westermoen Båtbyggeri in Mandal.
 The first group of twelve vessels was ordered in 1957, launched between 1959 and 1960, and commissioned in 1960-1962.

-A second group of eight vessels was ordered in 1962, launched 1962-63 and commissioned 1963-66.
+A second group of eight vessels was ordered in 1962, launched 1962-63, and commissioned 1963-66.

 The design was also marketed abroad, to the then-West German Navy and the U.S. Navy, where they were known as the Nasty class, and to the Hellenic Navy as the Tjeld, or Improved Nasty type.

 The U.S. Navy operated twenty of the United States Nasty-class patrol boats, with pennant numbers PTF-3 through PTF-22, primarily in the conduct of riverine warfare during the Vietnam War.
 A subsequent improved version, the Osprey class, was larger with aluminum instead of wooden hulls, of which four were operated by the U.S.Navy, PTF-23 through PTF-26.
-Many examples were later transferred to and operated by Naval Reserve units in the 1970s and 1980s until phased out of service.
+Many examples were later transferred to and operated by Naval Reserve units in the 1970s and 1980s, until phased out of service.
 A handful survive as museum articles, either restored or currently undergoing restoration.

 Service history

-The twenty Tjeld class vessels remained in service until the late 1970s; Skarv was stricken in 1978 and six others in 1979, the remainder being laid up in reserve.
+The twenty Tjeld class vessels remained in service until the late 1970s; Skarv was stricken in 1978 as were six others in 1979, the remainder being laid up in reserve.
 All vessels had been disposed of by 1995.

 All the vessels of the first group were named after seabirds; those of the second group were named for fish or sea mammals.
 Some of the boats were later renamed, as the bird names were going to be used for the Hauk-class patrol boat.
-These boats took over the names of other Tjeld-class vessels which had been sold in 1981.
+These boats took over the names of other Tjeld-class vessels, which had been sold in 1981.